web-auth/doc/deep-into-the-framework/attestation-and-metadata-statement.md

 ### Attestation Metadata Repository

 First of all, you must prepare an Attestation Metadata Repository.
-This service will manage all Metadata Statements depending on there sources \(local storage or distant service\).
+This service will manage all Metadata Statements depending on their sources \(local storage or distant service\).

 Your Metadata Statement Repository must implement the interface `Webauthn\MetadataService\MetadataStatementRepository` that has a unique method `findOneByAAGUID(string $aaguid)`.